TAME-IF/TAME/build-readme.txt

 The build script also contains multiple properties of note, including:

-tame.version
+exe.version
-	The version written to the EXEs and compiled JARs.
+	The version written to the EXEs.
 Must be x.y.z.w
 	Default: "0.0.0.0"
 build.version.number
 	Version number of the build.
+Written to the JARs.
 	Default: Current time formatted as "yyyy.MM.dd.HHmmssSSS". build.version.appendix
 	Type of build (usually "BUILD" or "RELEASE" or "STABLE" or "SNAPSHOT").